mongodb/docs-cluster-to-cluster-sync/source/includes/limitations-filtering.rst

   For more information, see :ref:`c2c-filter-with-out`.
 - Filtering does not support dual :ref:`write blocking <c2c-write-blocking>`.
-It supports destination-only write-blocking.
+You can use destination-only write-blocking.